merveenoyan/siglip/README.md

 ### How to use with 🤗transformers

-Here is how to use this model to perform zero-shot image classification:
+Here is how to use this model to perform zero-shot image classification.
+This also supports SigLIP 2 checkpoints.
+For Naflex variant, use `padding="max_length", max_length=64"`.

 ```python
 from PIL import Image